-Apostrophes: To make a noun possessive, add either an apostrophe and an s (Ed's book) or an apostrophe alone (the boys' gym).
+Apostrophes: To make a noun possessive, add either an apostrophe and an s (Ed's book) or an apostrophe alone (the boys' gym - here boys is plural).
 Do not use an apostrophe in the possessive pronouns ours, yours, and hers.
-Use its to mean belong to it; use it's only when you mean it is or it has.
-Use whose to mean belong to a thing (the country whose border I crossed...) and who's to mean "who is".
+Use its to mean "belong to it"; use it's only when you mean it is or it has.
+Use whose to mean "belong to a thing" (the country whose border I crossed...) and who's to mean "who is".

-- 16) In the current conflict its uncertain who's borders their contesting. - 17) The Aztecs ritual's of renewal increased in frequency over the course of time. - 18) The car is lying on it's side in the ditch.
-Its a white 2004 Passat.
+- 16) In the current conflict its uncertain who's borders their contesting. (whose) - 17) The Aztecs ritual's of renewal increased in frequency over the course of time.
+(Aztecs' rituals because they probably had more than one ritual) - 18) The car is lying on it's side in the ditch.
+Its a white 2004 Passat. (its side// it's a Passat)